The 3-Phase Divorce Housing Journey

 The “What Are My Real Options?”
 Phase

 The evaluation phase is where fear starts to loosen its grip.
-The goal here is to make informed choices based on numbers, not emotions.
+The goal here is to make informed choices based on unbiased numbers.

 Once the initial shock of divorce settles, most people are ready to ask better questions.
 This phase often brings relief because uncertainty is replaced with structure.
 Instead of guessing, you begin to compare real scenarios.